 - 2 fully biometric passport photos, 35 x 45 mm, no older than three months.
 Digitally altered passport photos cannot be accepted.

-- Researchers: Original of the hosting agreement (“Aufnahmevereinbarung”), needs to be signed.
-Any salary paid must be indicated clearly.
+- Researchers: Original of the hosting agreement (“Aufnahmevereinbarung”), needs to be signed by both parties.
+For any salary paid the actual amount must be indicated, plus 2 copies.

 - Visiting academics funded through employment: 2 copies of the Employer’s declaration (“Erklärung zum Beschäftigungsverhältnis”) completed by the hosting Institution (download form here)

-- Visiting academics funded through scholarship: 2 copies of the Confirmation of scholarship
+- Visiting academics funded through scholarship: Confirmation by hosting institution and confirmation of scholarship (in 2 copies each)

 - OR formal commitment (“Verpflichtungserklärung”) by sponsor resident in Germany